bartgrantham/iCloudNotesBackup/README.md

 One day I realized that a very, very critical note was missing from my iCloud sync'ed notes (perhaps I butt-deleted it?) and in a panic I called Apple Tech Support.
 They were very friendly and offered to do a restore from their deep archival backup which would have unpredictale consequences for my iCloud account.
 I was flabbergasted.
 They don't have a DVCS that exploits CAS (the way git, mercurial, docker, etc. work) keeping track of everyone's stuff?
 WTF?!
 Do they just have a gigantic Oracle database that ticks forward for every update?

-I asked them for the proper procedure to backup iCloud Notes and what did they tell me?  _Go through them one by one manuall and cut and paste them into individual text files_  No kidding.
-That was the official recommendation for backing up iCloud Notes.
-Cut and paste.
+I asked them for the proper procedure to backup iCloud Notes and what did they tell me?  _Go through them one by one manually and cut and paste them into individual text files_.
+No kidding.
+That was the official recommendation for backing up iCloud Notes.  _Cut and paste_.

 Dismayed but not deterred, I spelunked the depths of my iPhone's backups, and even dug into the Time Machine backups of my laptop that contained even older versions of my iPhone backups.
-I was able to finally reconstruct the missing note and set out to make sure this didn't happen again.
+I was able to finally reconstruct the missing note and then set out to make sure this didn't happen again.

 So here we are.